jnwndr/pkgs/README.md

 ### About

 We try to collect and classify R packages that are are created and used by Swiss statistical offices.
 This should facilitate collaboration and reduce duplication.
-We presented and discussed this list on the adminR Session at the [**Swiss Statistics Meeting 2021**]([https://www.statistiktage.ch/images/pdfs/2021/Programm_Statistiktage_2021.pdf]) on the 6th of September 2021 in Lugano.
+We presented and discussed this list on the adminR Session at the [**Swiss Statistics Meeting 2021**](https://www.statistiktage.ch/images/pdfs/2021/Programm_Statistiktage_2021.pdf) on the 6th of September 2021 in Lugano.

-In the meantime, following the [**adminR-Spring Meetup in Aarau**]([https://www.meetup.com/adminr/events/285121068/]) (May 31 2022), we have further developed the idea to build and curate a set of R packages or R code in general as an infrastructure for federal and cantonal official statistics.
+In the meantime, following the [**adminR-Spring Meetup in Aarau**](https://www.meetup.com/adminr/events/285121068/) (May 31 2022), we have further developed the idea to build and curate a set of R packages or R code in general as an infrastructure for federal and cantonal official statistics.

-Ideally, the listed packages are publicly available, either on CRAN or on GitHub.
-If this is not possible, an entry should explan how one could get to the package.
+Ideally, the listed packages or scripts are publicly available, either on CRAN or on GitHub.
+If this is not possible, an entry should explain how one could get to the package.
 You may also list interesting packages that are not yet public.

 ### How to list your package